 THE HISTORY OF JELL-O

-On September 9, 1899 he purchased the name and the business of JELL-O from Mr. Wait.
+On September 9, 1899, he purchased the name and the business of JELL-O from Mr. Wait.
 The bill of sale bears the name of Everett W. Bishop as witness.
 Manufacturing was carried on under the supervision of Andrew Samuel Nico of Lyons, NY.
 Sales were slow and disheartening for the new product, but income from Grain-O remained steady.
-One day in a gloomy mood "O.F." offered Sam Nico the whole blankety-blank business for $35.
-This story is vouchsafed by George McHardy.
+It is said that one day, in a gloomy mood, Orator Woodward offered Sam Nico the whole business for $35.
 In 1900, the JELL-O name was first used by the Genesee Pure Food Company.
 The advertising campaign proved so successful that in 1902 Jell-O sales mounted to $250,000.
-Jell-O prospered and the consensus of the townspeople is carried in a colloquial expression heard in town - "Grain-O, JELL-O, and Nico."
+Jell-O prospered and the consensus of the townspeople is carried in a colloquial expression heard in town – “Grain-O, JELL-O, and Nico.”

 In 1909, the Genesee Pure Food Company posted sales earnings of over a million dollars.
 Four years later, that number doubled.